7&8-Year-Old Rookie Rules

 5.00 - Offense

-5.01 Players bat until 3 outs are recorded or 6 runs are scored.
-An exception is the sixth inning when runs are unlimited until 3 outs are recorded.
+5.01 Players bat until 3 outs are recorded, the entire lineup has batted or 6 runs have scored.
+An exception is the sixth inning (or the bottom of last inning due to time) when runs are unlimited until 3 outs are recorded.
 If a player cannot bat his/her turn, the batting order continues without penalty.

 5.02 At bats consist of 3 strikes or 4 balls.
 Kid pitch will record walks if four balls occur.